Mid-urethral Sling (MUS) Procedures for Stress Incontinence

 Mid-urethral sling (also known as tape) procedures are operations designed to help women with stress incontinence.
-Stress incontinence is the leakage of urine with everyday activities such as coughing, sneezing, or exercise.
+Stress incontinence is the leakage of urine through the urethra (the tube through which urine is passed) with everyday activities such as coughing, sneezing, or exercise.
 It is a very common and embarrassing problem affecting up to 1 in 3 women.
+Normally the muscle and ligaments which support the urethra close firmly when straining or exercising to prevent leakage.
+Damage or weakening of these structures by childbirth and/or with age can result in this mechanism failing, leading to urine leakage.
 Stress incontinence may be cured or improved with pelvic floor exercises and lifestyle modifications, but if these strategies fail, then surgery may be recommended.
-The most frequently offered type of operation is a mid-urethral sling procedure, a simple day case procedure that has been performed for more than 3 million women worldwide.
+The most frequently offered type of operation is a mid-urethral sling procedure, a simple outpatient procedure that has been performed on more than 3 million women worldwide.

 - Urinary tract infections.
 These are common after any procedure and should respond to antibiotics.
 Symptoms of a urinary tract infection include burning, stinging, the need to pass urine frequently and in some cases bloody, cloudy, or offensive smelling urine.
 If you notice these symptoms contact your doctor.

 - Bleeding.
 Bleeding sufficient to require a blood transfusion is very rare.
-Sometime bleeding can happen where the tape from a retropubic operation passes behind the pelvic bones.
+Sometimes bleeding can happen where the tape from a retropubic operation passes behind the pelvic bones.
 This is normally self-limiting and only very rarely needs an operation to fix.

 - Urgency and urge incontinence.
 Women who have bad stress incontinence often experience urgency and urge incontinence (leakage of urine associated with the sensation of urgency).
-About 50% of women notice an improvement in urgency symptoms, but for about 5% the symptoms may worsen following a mid-urethral sling procedure.
+About 50% of women notice an improvement in urgency symptoms, but for about 5% the symptoms may develop or worsen following a mid-urethral sling procedure.

 You should have the operation only if you feel the stress incontinence is affecting the quality of your life now, not to prevent it from deteriorating in the future.

 Many surgeons would want to avoid surgery until a woman’s family is complete because future pregnancy may compromise the results of the initial surgery.

 You are advised to wait for 4 weeks after the operation before having sexual intercourse.
-In the long term there is no evidence that the operation will impact your sex life.
+In the long term there is no evidence that the operation will adversely impact your sex life.